iterative/mlem.ai/content/docs/user-guide/deploying/index.md

 - **Deployment parameters** are additional parameters for specific deployment implementation you chose

-Also, each deployment has **state**, \*\*\*\*which is a snapshot of the actual state of your deployment.
-It is created and updated by MLEM during deployment process to keep track of parameters needed for management.
-It is stored separately from declaration.
+Also, each deployment has **state**, which is a snapshot of the actual state of your deployment.
+It is created and updated by MLEM during the deployment process to keep track of parameters needed for state management, and is stored separately from the declaration.
+If you use Git to develop your models (recommended!), the declaration should be committed to the repo, while state should be gitignored, and kept in a remote storage like s3, to allow updating it once you re-deploy the model locally or in CI/CD without creating new commits.

 ## Simple deployment